Ovulation calendar – calculate when you are ovulating

 - Fertile days (chance of getting pregnant)

-Ovulation: more about how you calculate when you are ovulating
+How to calculate when you are ovulating

 You can calculate approximately when ovulation will occur, based on your first menstrual day.
 You can do this quickly and easily via the ovulation calendar above.
 Ovulation usually occurs 14 days before the next period.
 If you have an irregular menstruation cycle you can enter both the longest and the shortest menstrual cycle to see how the calculated fertile days vary.